eclipsesource/tabris-js/doc/windows-support.md

 ## API

 Windows 10 (UWP/Store Apps) support was added after Android and iOS.
-For that reason some APIs available on these platforms are not (yet) supported on Windows.
+For that reason, some APIs available on these platforms are not (yet) supported on Windows.
 Consult the API reference for details.
 Also, there are some new APIs specific to windows-ony features.
 These are prefixed with `win_` and also  documented in the API reference.

 ## Sideloading apps on Windows 10 (PC):